|The world's first online MA in animation|

-The course costs £6,750.
+The course costs £7,250 (but check the website to be sure - prices change).
 That's around $9,000 in US Dollars (depending on the exchange rate).
-And the UK government will soon be extending loans to graduate students.
+And the UK government will now extends loans to UK-based graduate students.
 For more on funding for MA study, read this post.

 When do students have to pay?